OpenBankingUK/read-write-api-docs-pub/resources and data models/pisp/File Payments.md

 ## Overview

-The File Payments resource is used by a PISP to initiate a File Payment.
+The File Payments resources (file-payment-consents and file-payments) are used by a PISP to initiate a File Payment.

 This resource description should be read in conjunction with a compatible Payment Initiation API Profile.